brownPineapple/hackthebox/README.md

-# hackthebox
+# Hack The Box Writeups for retired machines
-Pen test practice
+## Pen test practice for OSCP exam